timeseriesAI/timeseriesAI2/README.md

-# nbdev template

-Use this template to more easily create your nbdev project.
+# timeseriesAI/timeseriesAI repo has been moved to [timeseriesAI/tsai](https://github.com/timeseriesAI/tsai)